Flying gurnard: Habitat

-The flying gurnard (Dactylopterus volitans), also known as the helmet gurnard, is a bottom-dwelling fish of tropical to warm temperate waters on both sides of the Atlantic.
-On the American side, it is found as far north as Massachusetts (exceptionally as far as Canada) and as far south as Argentina, including the Caribbean and Gulf of Mexico.
-On the European and African side, it ranges from the English Channel to Angola, including the Mediterranean.
-This is the only species in the monotypic genus Dactylopterus.
-Similar and related species from the genus Dactyloptena are found in the Indian and Pacific Oceans.
+It is native to the Atlantic Ocean being found on both sides.
+On the American side, it is found as far north as Massachusetts (exceptionally as far as Canada) and as far south as Argentina, including the Caribbean Sea and Gulf of Mexico.
+On the European and African side, it ranges from the English Channel to Angola, including the Mediterranean Sea.